CrowdedMods/CrowdedMod/docs/ServerSelection.md

 ## Custom server selection
-To play properly, you need to join a [custom server](https://github.com/CrowdedMods/CrowdedMod/tree/master-refactor/docs/ServerInstallation.md).
+To play properly, you need to join a [custom server](https://github.com/Impostor/Impostor).
 There are two ways to do that:

 ### Method 1
 Follow instructions on [this site](http://impostor.github.io/Impostor/)
-### Method 2
+### Method 2 (most likely outdated but you can try)
 Set up [Custom Servers Client](https://github.com/CrowdedMods/CustomServersClient)